PacLII Home | Databases | WorldLII | Search | Feedback

 PALMER J.: The Plaintiff, Liko Association Limited trading as Temotu Fisheries Products (hereinafter referred to as “LAL”) seeks orders under section 229 of the Land and Titles Act (hereinafter referred to as “the LTA”), for rectification of the fixed-term estate register for Parcel No. 192-010-68 on grounds of mistake and for declaration under section 18(1) of the Crown Proceedings Act (Cap.
 8) that Plaintiff is entitled to be registered as the fixed-term estate owner of said Parcel.

-The fixed-term estate in Parcel No. 192-010-68 (hereinaftinafter referred to as “the Land”) was formerly registered in the name of Max Andrew Barker (see Document No. 8 in the Bundle of Agreed Documents filed 20 November 1999).
+The fixed-term estate in Parcel No. 192-010-68 (hereinafter referred to as “the Land”) was formerly registered in the name of Max Andrew Barker (see Document No. 8 in the Bundle of Agreed Documents filed 20 November 1999).
 Grant of said fixed-term estate was made to him by the Commissioner of Lands (hereinafter referred to as “the Commissioner”) on or about 9 July 1986 (Document No. 1).
 Clause 6 of the grant instrument required Mr. Barker to erect on the Land a building costing not less than $A50,000-00 within 18 months from date of grant.
 This was not complied with.
 Further extensions were sought in correspondences between Mr. Barker and the First Defendant (see Documents Nos.
 2, 3, 4, 5 and 6).
 On or about 10 June 1992, a Notice Before Forfeiture was served by registered post on Mr. Barker (see Document No. 7).
 Clause 4 of said notice required Mr Barker to erect on the Land a building to the value of $A50,000-00 by 25th August 1992, failing which, the Commissioner threatened to have the Land forfeited.

-In the meantime, LAL through its Managing Director, Mr. Mai.
-Maina applied by letter dated 15 October 1992 (Document No. 9) to the Commissioner for possible re-allocation of the Land to it when re-possession had been completed.
+In the meantime, LAL through its Managing Director, Mr. Maina applied by letter dated 15 October 1992 (Document No. 9) to the Commissioner for possible re-allocation of the Land to it when re-possession had been completed.
 On or about 4th December 1992, an offer was made to LAL for grant of the said fixed-term estate for fifty years (Document No. 12).
 This was accepted by Plaintiff and requisite fees paid (see Document no. 14).
 On or about 7 December 1993, grant instrument in favour of LAL was executed (see Documents No. 15 and 16).
 The document was then prepared for registration.
 Unfortunately this was not lodged for registration due to some misunderstandings and delays about when forfeiture proceedings would be completed.

-In December 1995, an application for possible allocation tion of the same plot of land was lodged by Kwan Wai Man (Third Defendant) to the Commissioner (see Document No. 26).
+In December 1995, an application for possible allocation of the same plot of land was lodged by Kwan Wai Man (Third Defendant) to the Commissioner (see Document No. 26).
 In utter disregard of the previous Agreement entered into with LAL the Commissioner made a separate offer to Third Defendant for the same plot of land (see Document No. 27).
 On 19 December 1995, a Second grant instrument was executed in favour of Third Defendant (see Document No. 28).
 It was lodged for registration on or about 12 March 1996 and registered on or about 11 August 1997 (See Document No. 32).

-The “mistake” which occurred in this instance is not diffidifficult to identify.
+The “mistake” which occurred in this instance is not difficult to identify.
 The Commissioner it seems, simply did not know what his left hand was doing from his right.
 The Lands Officer, Nestor Maelanga, who dealt with Third Defendant’s application and prepared the offer and instrument, seemed completely oblivious of the first offer and grant instrument, prepared and processed by another Officer, Baddeley Tabiru, in favour of LAL.
 The only common link in what those two officers did was the fact all correspondences and documents were signed for and on behalf of the Commissioner.
 Yet the Commissioner was not aware of what was happening.
 This is unacceptable and blame must be placed squarely on his table, not with his Officers.
 This Court cannot keep reminding the Commissioner about his duties.
 It is not for this Court to tell the Commissioner what to do in addressing this kind of bungle, but if it helps, the Commissioner should look seriously at how his filing system is being done, and to consider keeping a master registry book which should contain details of all allocations and offers that had been made by him regarding any plot of land (identified by its parcel number or lot number).
 There should be an indexing system whether by letters or numbers that would make it easy for him to check against for any previous allocations or offers and entries made.
 As soon as an offer is made, he or his Officers should make entry in that registry book.
 By doing this, whenever a second application or subsequent application should be brought to his attention in respect of the same land, he or any of his Officers should be able to check the master registry book for any previous entries over the same plot of land.
 At least such a system, or something similar, should reduce to some extent the possibility of double allocations, or offers, and causing unwarranted mistakes from happening.

-SUIONS OF THE FIRST DEFENDANT.
+SUBMISSIONS OF THE FIRST DEFENDANT.

-One of the cruciaues in this case turns on the question when forfeiture was completed.
+One of the crucial issues in this case turns on the question when forfeiture was completed.
 Mr. Radclyffe submits it was completed on 25th August 1992; being the date Mr. Barker was required to have a building costing not less than $50,000-00 erected on the Land.
 Mr. Manetoali on the other hand, submits date of forfeiture fell on 11 September 1995; being date of re-entry noted on the fixed-term estate register for Parcel No. 192-010-68 (see Document No. 8).

 The law covering forfeiture proceedings is set out in sections 136 - 139 of the LTA.
 It is not in dispute forfeiture proceedings were instituted by the Commissioner pursuant to section 138 of the LTA by having a Notice Before Forfeiture (see Document No. 7), served on Mr. Barker.
 Clause 4 of that Notice required Mr. Barker to have the breach complained of remedied by 25th August 1992.
 This was not complied with.

-Section 138 of the LTA reads as follows:<
+Section 138 of the LTA reads as follows:

 “The Commissioner shall not be entitled to exercise the right of forfeiture until he has served on the owner of the estate and on every other person shown by the land register to be interested a notice-

-(a) &nbs; &nbbsp; specifying the part particular breach complained of; and
+(a) specifying the particular breach complained of; and

-(b) &nb) & if the the breach is capable of remedy, requiring the owner to remedy the breach within such reasonable period as is specified in the e; anan>> p class="MsoNormal" style="tee="text-indent: -34.35pt; margin-left: 106: 106.35pt.35pt; mar; margin-top: 1; margin-bottom: 1">
+(b) if the breach is capable of remedy, requiring the owner to remedy the breach within such reasonable period as is specified in the notice; and

 It is my respectful view, the deadline of 25th August 1992 given to Mr. Barker to have the breach complained of remedied cannot be regarded as the date forfeiture proceedings were completed.
 Rather, it should be seen as the date when Commissioner can thereafter exercise his right of forfeiture.
 This raises the question when right of forfeiture can be exercised.
 Subsection 136(2) deals with this as follows:

-(a) &nbs; &nbbsp; exercised where neie neither the owner nor any person claiming through or under his occupation of the land comprised in the estate, by entering upon (and) remaining in possn of and>
+(a) exercised where neither the owner nor any person claiming through or under his occupation of the land comprised in the estate, by entering upon (and) remaining in possession of the land; or

-(b) &nbssp; enforceforced by action in the High Court.”
+(b) enforced by action in the High Court.”

-- MAX ANDREW BAKER - RANADI INDUSTRIALlass=lass="MsoNormal" style="margin-left: 36.0pt; margin-top: 1; margin-bottom: 1"> Am here fing up the Re-Entry Notice tice Declaration & Vesting Order I lodged to your office this date 6/11/92.
+Am here following up the Re-Entry Notice Declaration & Vesting Order I lodged to your office this date 6/11/92.

 Grateful if your office could advise me what action you have taken to repossess the above title from Andrew Baker.

-class=lass="MsoNormal" style="margin-left: 36.0pt; margin-top: 1; margin-bottom: 1"> I attach here copy of the said lodged document.
+I attach here copy of the said lodged document.
 Thank you for your early response.

 B. Tabiru

-for: for: Commissioner of Lands
+for: Commissioner of Lands

 Ministry of Lands"

-Paragraph 1 of that letter indicates the Re-Entrice was lodged with the e Office of the Registrar of Titles on 6th November 1992.
+Paragraph 1 of that letter indicates the Re-Entry Notice was lodged with the Office of the Registrar of Titles on 6th November 1992.
 This is undisputed evidence.
 Baddeley Tabiru gave evidence before this Court and was never cross-examined about this evidence.
 It necessarily follows from this re-entry must have been effected sometime prior to 6th November 1992.
 The actual date of re-entry should be contained in that Re-Entry Notice.
 Unfortunately copy of said Re-Entry Notice has not been submitted as an exhibit.

-RE-ENTRY ON 11 SEPTEMBER 199pan>
+RE-ENTRY ON 11 SEPTEMBER 1995?

-What of the date of 11 September 1995 recorde the fixed-term estate register of Parcel No. 192-010-68 as the suggested date of re-entry relied on by Mr. Manetoali?
+What of the date of 11 September 1995 recorded ill the fixed-term estate register of Parcel No. 192-010-68 as the suggested date of re-entry relied on by Mr. Manetoali?
 With respect, that date not only can be distinguished, but in my respectful view is erroneous and should be corrected by the learned Registrar of Titles, under section 228 of the LTA.
 It seems on the facts before this Court, the date of 25th September 1995, was the date an entry eventually came to be made on said fixed-term estate register, after the Notice of Re-Entry was lodged for registration on or about 6 November 1992.
 It took almost three years (2 year and 10 months) to be exact for that simple entry to be made on the register.
 That with respect can only be described as inordinate and excessive, delay.
 Re-entry in my respectful view was not made on 11 September 1995.
 It was made way back sometime before 6 November 1992.
 The letter from the Registrar of Titles dated 19th September 1995 (Document No. 24) is consistent with this view.
 It is my respectful view, the “date of re-entry” in paragraph 139(2)(c), is the date re-entry was effected by the.
 Commissioner on the said Land for the purpose of re-taking possession of the Land

-There are therefore three different dates wshould be borne in mind in d in relation to the question of re-entry.
+There are therefore three different dates which should be borne in mind in relation to the question of re-entry.
 First is the date of re-entry on the Land itself.
 This is the date re-entry was made on the Land by the Commissioner and re-possession taken of the Land.
 Then there is the date the Notice of Re-entry is lodged for entry in the fixed-term estate register at the Office of the Registrar of Titles.
 The third date is the date entry was actually made on the register.
 In this instance the date of 11 September 1995 was the date entry was made on the fixed-term estate register of Parcel No. 192-010-68.
 The date Notice of Re-Entry was lodged at the Office of the Registrar of Titles was the date of 6 November 1992 (see Document No. 20).
 And the date re-entry was actually made on the Land by the Commissioner must have been on a date prior to 6 November 1992.
 The period of six months provided for under section 139(2)(c) within which an owner of an estate has right to apply to this Court for relief is defined as commencing from “date of re-entry”, not date of entry on the fixed-term estate register.
 The appeal period given in the letter of 19 September 1995 (Document No. 24) by the Registrar of Titles as commencing from 11 September 1995 accordingly is wrong.
 The period of six months should run from date of re-entry.
 This is why it is important to get the correct dates right so that the correct details are entered on the register.
 If there is no application made to the High Court for relief within that period of six months, the rights of the registered owner are determined with effect from that date of re-entry (section 137 of the LTA).
 In the facts of this case no application was made to this Court within the period of six months from date of re-entry.
 Accordingly title of Max Andrew Barker was determined with effect from date of re-entry (which would be sometime before 6 November 1992).

 THE IMPLICATIONS ON THE GRANT MADE TO LAL